 - A pop up will show the command how to clone this repository to your local machine

 - Open a command window

-- Navigate to the folder where you want your repository folder should be created in
+- Navigate to the folder where you want your repository folder to be created in

 - Enter the command that was shown in step 2.

-git lfs fetch --all upstream git lfs push --all origin git lfs pull
+git lfs fetch upstream --all git lfs push origin --all

 Navigation in Visual Studio#

 - Navigate to your local clone and open "NINA.sln"

 - Visual studio has a built in git UI, which you can find on the lower right called "Team Explorer"